SebGillman/SpeakerRecognitionGroupProject/README.md

 The applications of our product are quite open to interpretation by the user.
 We have developed a speaker recognition platform that could be incorporated into larger applications such as a foundation for a basic voice assistant or a voice enabled security system (either on a small scale with local database or company-wide with a cloud based database).
 The product has features that enable a versatile number of use cases.

 The software is available on this GitHub repository, which can be used to view the complete software development history of the project.
 The data used for training and testing includes a combination of public datasets and the group’s own.
-The group’s own dataset can be found here the GitHub in `TrainingDataGen`.
+The group’s own dataset can be found here the GitHub folder named `TrainingDataGen`.
 The product should be functional on all microcontrollers that meet the minimum specification as outlined in the Hardware section, however development and testing was only conducted on a Raspberry Pi 4, thus this is the recommended microcontroller for guaranteeing reproducible results.

 </br>